GoogleChrome/developer.chrome.com/site/en/docs/versionhistory/guide/index.md

 ## Overview

-The VersionHistory API provides programmatic access to Google Chrome and Fuchsia Web Engine version history information.
+The VersionHistory API provides programmatic access to version history information to many Google softwares such as Chrome, ChromeOS, and Fuchsia's Web Engine.
 It is a [REST][rest] API that returns information as JSON.

 All API access is over HTTPS, and accessed from `https://versionhistory.googleapis.com/v1`.